RaumfahrerSpiffy/Speedify.io/README.md

 ## Usage

 Download the [App](https://github.com/RaumfahrerSpiffy/Speedify.io/raw/master/Speedify.app.zip) and run it.
-The app will always fetch and install the latest parameters, you only need download it once.
+It will always fetch and install the latest parameters, you only need download it once.

 OR